-Non-Covered Drugs and Supplies.
+Non-Covered Drugs and Supplies

 No benefits are provided for:

-- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies, when the drug is bought on or after January 1, 2013. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you.

-- Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Dental topical fluoride, rinses, and gels that require a prescription. - Immunizing agents; toxoids; blood; and blood products. - Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.
+- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Dental topical fluoride, rinses, and gels that require a prescription. - Immunizing agents; toxoids; blood; and blood products. - Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.